aureliancnx/Bubulle-Norminette/README.md

 ## Automatically check your norm issues

-Github allows you to create automatic tests every time you push.
+Github allows you to make automatic tests every time you push.
 You can test your norm issues in your repository.

 You will receive an email every time Bubulle detects a norm issue.